datarescue-boston/DataRescueMIT-Event/workflow/README.md

 ## Storytelling & Next Steps (i.e. the "Long Tail")

 Data Rescue is a coalition and a movement.
-When the event is over, and exhaustion is setting in over a couple of rounds...there is still work to do.
-If you are willing to keep participating in this important work, please join our Storytelling & Next Step tracks and make sure you are connected with our partner organizations before you leave.
+When the event is over, and exhaustion is setting in over a couple of rounds...there is still work to do!
+If you're willing to keep participating in this important work, please join our Storytelling & Next Step tracks and make sure you are connected with our partner organizations before you leave.

 ## Partners
 This event is part of a broad, grassroots effort with support from numerous local and nationwide networks.
-Thanks particularly to [EDGI](https://envirodatagov.org/) and [Data Refuge](http://www.ppehlab.org/datarefuge/) for their leadership, to [the Berkeley Institute for Data Science](https://bids.berkeley.edu) for hosting us, the many organizations and private donors, and to all of you!
+Thanks particularly to [EDGI](https://envirodatagov.org/) and [Data Refuge](http://www.ppehlab.org/datarefuge/) for their leadership, to [the Berkeley Institute for Data Science](https://bids.berkeley.edu) for hosting us, the many organizations and private donors who contributed, and to all of you!